ETAP 623 Spring 2022 Design Project Agenda

 MOD 1: Register with the Wiki so that you can edit

-- Register a username using your true name: Click "Log in" on the upright corner and follow the instruction.
-You will receive an email from KNILT to confirm your email address and then receive another email containing your password after your request of username is manually approved by me.
+- Register a username using your true name: Click on the "Anonymous" drop-down menu on the upper right corner of this page and click on "request account."
+Follow the instructions.
+Please use your UAlbany email address.
+You will receive an email from KNILT to confirm your email address and then receive another email containing your password after your username request is manually approved by me.
 This auto-generated password is temporary.
-After receiving it, you should login KNITL soon and set a new password of your choice.
+After receiving it, you should login KNILT soon and set a new password of your choice.

 (Sorry about this complex process, but this has been proved necessary to prevent spam attacks to our site.)

 1) Learn how to edit, format, create, and link wiki-pages.
 These are what we need to know to complete the Design Project.